lz5pn/HBlink3/README.md

 Pressure over peoples who make such software and peoples who use such software is unbelievable.
 So here i publish my copy of this software.
 Will create full instructions how to create HBlink server.
+Because im not creator this software is published without any support.
+You can use it on your own risk.

 73 de LZ5PN